sagemath/sagewiki_to_gh-2022-10-10/dayscambridge2/sprints.md

   * Think about statistics resulting from the above computation.

+  * Status report on Thursday from Drew: "I now have a standalone version mostly working that is driven entirely by precomputed tables.
+It's about 6-7 times faster and can crank through the entire Stein-Watkins database in under 2 hours.
+Still needs a bit of debugging, which I will continue working on tonight."

 People: ''Drew Sutherland'', Ken Ribet, William Stein, Kiran Kedlaya, David Roe